Organizational Development

 What Is Organizational Development?

-Organizational development (“OD”) attempts to improve an organization’s capabilities by coordinating the optimization of strategy, skills, structure, motivation, management, and assessment processes.
-OD involves numerous disciplines such as learning and development, psychology, social sciences, human resource management, innovation, research design, and organizational behavior.
-Organizational development is a long-term effort, and although it is a linear process, most Organizational development programs incorporate feedback loops that involve a continuous cycle that returns to the initial phase.
+Organizational development involves numerous disciplines such as learning and development, psychology, social sciences, human resource management, innovation, research design, and organizational behavior.
+OD is a long-term effort, and although it is a linear process, most organizational development programs incorporate feedback loops that involve a continuous cycle that returns to the initial phase.

 Organizational development requires the cooperation of a company at every level, with a focus on detecting and resolving problems.
-This unrelenting effort can result in numerous advantages.
+This unrelenting effort can result in many advantages.

-A common maxim is “the only constant is change”.
-Whereas some organizations tend to review strategy on a periodic basis, a company involved in Organizational Development will frequently update its strategy to reflect a constant flow of recommendations that emerge from the process.
+There is truth to the maxim: “The only constant is change”.
+Whereas some organizations tend to review strategy on a periodic basis, a company involved in organizational development will frequently update its strategy to reflect a constant flow of recommendations that emerge from the process.
 This mindset will result in an organization that has change management as a familiar initiative, as opposed to companies that need to implement change management quickly (and therefore less effectively).

 Organizational development affects everyone from production line workers to senior executives.
 Along the entire organizational hierarchy, staff members provide input regarding potential areas of improvement.
 This flow of information can benefit communication throughout the company.

-It is sometimes the case that organizational deficiencies are a matter of insufficient training.
-OD programs therefore lead to the implementation of learning and development initiatives.
+Organizational deficiencies are sometimes a matter of insufficient training, and many OD programs lead to the implementation of learning and development initiatives.
 In themselves, such initiatives increase the competency level of workers.
 Additionally, L&D programs increase employee satisfaction and retention.

 Whether an organization sells a product or service, an effective organizational development program can result in a higher level of output, both in terms of quantity and value.